SeanS4/bluetooth-fpga-tetris/docs/design_statistics.md

 # Design Statistics

-The final implementation achieved a compact resource footprint by synthesizing SystemVerilog modules which contained the entiritey of the game logic.
+The final implementation achieved a compact resource footprint by synthesizing SystemVerilog modules which contained the entirety of the game logic.
 Vivado reported the following resource utilization, timing, and power results:

 | Metric | Result |
 | --- | --- |